 - The best way between Haneda and Tokyo is the Tokyo Monorail Line (Y490, 13 minutes on fastest trains) or a taxi (about Y6,000, 30 to 45 minutes).
 See below for more details and options.

-You can check Tokyo flight prices and times at Skyscanner.
+You can compare Tokyo flight prices and times with a good flight comparison site.